-On February 24, 2011, the Committee authorized awards as shown in the columns captioned Estimated Future Payouts Under Equity Incentive Plan Awards in the Grants of Plan-Based Awards for Fiscal Year 2011 table on page 41.
+On February 22, 2012, the Committee authorized awards as shown in the columns captioned Estimated Future Payouts Under Equity Incentive Plan Awards in the Grants of Plan-Based Awards for Fiscal Year 2012 table on page 40.
 The Committee set a target percentage of each named executive officer's base salary that was consistent with our objective of targeting the market median compensation level as described above.
-Vesting and payout of the performance shares will be determined based on the level of achievement of each performance objective over the three-year cycle of January 2011 through December 2013.
-For additional detail regarding the grants, see the discussion following the Grants of Plan-Based Awards for Fiscal Year 2011 table under "Equity Incentive Plan Awards-Long Term Incentive Plan Awards Granted in February 2011" beginning on page 50.
+Vesting and payout of the performance shares will be determined based on the level of achievement of each performance objective over the three-year cycle of January 2012 through December 2014.
+For additional detail regarding the grants, see the discussion following the Grants of Plan-Based Awards for Fiscal Year 2012 table under "Equity Incentive Plan Awards-Long Term Incentive Plan Awards Granted in February 2012" beginning on page 49.

 Long term incentive compensation is allocated between performance shares and stock awards on a 70% and 30% basis, respectively.
 This allocation provides what the Committee considers to be an appropriate blend of grants.
 The Compensation Committee reviews the allocation between performance shares and stock awards annually with its compensation consultant, Cook & Co.
-In 2011, Cook & Co. confirmed that the allocation between performance shares and stock awards on a 70% and 30% basis, respectively, was market-based among both utility peers and the general industry.
+In 2012, Cook & Co. confirmed that the allocation between performance shares and stock awards on a 70% and 30% basis, respectively, was market-based among both utility peers and the general industry.
 Cook & Co. also informed the Compensation Committee that it believes that the blend is sufficient to provide both an incentive and retention effect for our named executive officers.
-Our 2011 performance share awards were made in three separate, equal grants, with the payout opportunity for each grant based on a different performance objective.
-The first is based on total shareholder return over the three-year performance cycle as compared to that of a subset of the S&P Utility Index comprised of 18 companies (consisting of CenterPoint Energy and the other 17 companies listed above on page 28) that generate at least 70% of their income from regulated operations (we refer to this group as the regulated utility subset of the S&P Utility Index).
-The second is based on achieving our modified cash flow goal, and the third is based on achieving our core operating income goal over the three-year performance cycle.
+Our 2012 performance share awards were made in two separate, equal grants, with the payout opportunity for each grant based on a different performance objective.
+The first is based on total shareholder return over the three-year performance cycle as compared to that of a subset of the S&P Utility Index comprised of 18 companies (consisting of CenterPoint Energy and the other 17 companies listed above on page 27) that generate at least 70% of their income from regulated operations (we refer to this group as the regulated utility subset of the S&P Utility Index).
+The second is based on achieving specified earnings per share goals over the three-year performance cycle.

 Total shareholder return is a widely utilized metric that captures stock price appreciation and dividend yield.
-By comparing CenterPoint Energy's total shareholder return to the other companies included in the regulated utility subset of the S&P Utility Index, threshold payout for this metric is achieved by the creation of shareholder value that places CenterPoint Energy at or above the top 60th percentile within this group (11th out of the 18 company peer group that includes CenterPoint Energy).
-Maximum payout for this metric is achieved by the creation of shareholder value that places CenterPoint Energy in the third position or higher within the group.
+By comparing CenterPoint Energy's total shareholder return to the other companies included in the regulated utility subset of the S&P Utility Index, threshold payout for this metric is achieved by the creation of shareholder value whereby CenterPoint Energy reaches the 35th percentile of panel based on position within this group (12th out of the 18 company peer group that includes CenterPoint Energy in the third position or higher within the group.
 Linear interpolation is used to reward performance between threshold and maximum.
 We intend for the total shareholder return measure to provide a reasonable chance of threshold performance, thus enhancing the motivational effects of the plan, while requiring a rank in the top three companies for maximum payout.
 We believe the regulated utility subset of the S&P Utility Index is a reasonable proxy for the universe of companies engaged in businesses similar to ours.